-- Lock the vehicle with button = on the radio remote control \$\vdots\$ 20 and activate the anti-theft alarm system \$\vdots\$ 23. - Do not park the vehicle on an easily ignitable surface.
-The high temperature of the exhaust system could ignite the surface. - Close windows and sunroof. - Switch off exterior lights, otherwise the headlight warning device will sound when the driver's door is opened. - The engine cooling fans may run after the engine has been switched off ⇔ 144. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 1 or 2 minutes, before switching off in order to protect the turbocharger.
+- Lock the vehicle with button = on the radio remote control \$> 20.
+Activate the anti-theft alarm system \$> 24. - Do not park the vehicle on an easily ignitable surface.
+The high temperature of the exhaust system could ignite the surface. - Close windows and sunroof. - The engine cooling fans may run after the engine has been switched off \$\phi\$ 151. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx.

+1 or 2 minutes, before switching off in order to protect the turbocharger.

-Keys, locks $\triangleright$ 18, Laying the vehicle up for a long period of time $\triangleright$ 143.
+Keys, locks \diamondsuit 18, Laying the vehicle up for a long period of time \diamondsuit 150.